 Stephen senses Sandymount Strand through sight, he attaches meaning to the colors, but how do we know that his perception is accurate?
 Enlightenment philosopher Bishop George Berkeley said that sense perception was inherently unreliable since there is no way to distinguish between external reality and the version of reality built by our thoughts, a concept also explored in the parable of Plato’s Cave.
 It is impossible to experience reality outside of the influence of our thoughts; our conception of the world is entirely constructed of ideas based on unreliable, ineluctable sense perception.
 As a result we can’t even be sure that the world exists based on our thoughts, much less anything or anyone in the world.
 Therefore, a man walking along the strand encountering seawrack and rusty boots and snotgreen seas is encountering only his ideas of those things based on his unreliable sense perception.
 He may see the sea, but his idea of the sea is not the same as the sea.
-Even if he kicked off his borrowed boots and splashed in the sea, he couldn’t be totally sure because the salty smell of the air and the sting of cold water on his feet are still just signatures drawn by his senses, not the true air and salt sea water.
+Even if he kicked off his borrowed boots and splashed in the sea, he couldn’t be totally sure because the salty smell of the air and the sting of cold water on his feet are still just signatures drawn by his senses; they not the true air and salt sea water.

 Additionally, The Signature of All Things is a book by German mystic Jakob Boehme that Joyce had on his shelf in Trieste.
 Boehme wrote that things can only be experienced and intelligible through their opposites.
 For instance, visual experience stands in opposition to true spiritual identities.
 To reach those deeper truths that are often the goal of philosophy, one must begin with the visual experience.
 Though Stephen has cast off his Catholic identity, a desire for spiritual enlightenment remains.
 Without the framework of Catholicism, he must start over somewhere.
 Thus, he starts by contemplating the seawrack and the rusty boot on Sandymount Strand, a thoroughly mundane locale.